 - 1. Choose the unit of measure that constitutes the published length of time. - 2.
 Exclude remedial coursework up to 30 semester hours or 45 quarter hours. - 3.
 Exclude English as a Second Language course work. - 4.
-Re-start the timeframe after a change of program. - 5.
-Consider other exceptional circumstances as documented by the student.
+Re-start the timeframe after a change of program, counting only those prior credits that apply to the new program. - 5.
+Consider other extenuating circumstances as documented by the student.